Glendenning - Dean Park

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Glendenning-Dean Park has 52 active public transport stops, all bus services.
-These stops are served by 30 different routes, offering a total of 1,562 weekly passenger trips.
-Residents enjoy excellent transport accessibility, with an average distance of 192 meters to the nearest stop.
+Glendenning-Dean Park has 52 active public transport stops.
+These are served by 30 different bus routes, offering a total of 1,562 weekly passenger trips.
+The average distance to the nearest stop for residents is 192 meters.

-On average, there are 223 daily trips across all routes, which equates to approximately 30 weekly trips per individual stop.
+There are approximately 223 daily trips across all routes, which translates to around 30 weekly trips per individual stop.

 Frequently Asked Questions - Transport